jkim3360/student-toy-app/README.md

 1. Style: **flex-box**, grid, third-party library, etc.
 1. Bring it together -> Deploy your beautiful student api and client from the `rails-api-with-react-lab` folder!

+## Deploy Rails & React App

+Deploy backend Rails server to Heroku:

+- `heroku create app_name`
+- `git push heroku master`
+- `heroku run rails db:migrate`
+- `heroku run rails db:seed`
+- `heroku open` to take us to the url link for our backend server.

+Deploy frontend React to surge:

+- replace `http://localhost:3000` on line 18 of our App.js with a link to our heroku backend server. in terminal:
+- `cd client`
+- `npm run build`
+- `cd build`
+- `mv index.html 200.html`
+- `surge`
+- follow the prompts to get the link to the deployed site.

 ## Tips:

 - [Rails API with React](https://git.generalassemb.ly/sei-nyc-cicadas/rails-api-with-react) lesson